fariduca/contacts-enhanced-java/README.md

 # contacts-enhanced-java
 Little enhanced version of the contacts app.
-In this one the contact list items have avatar image and full name.
+In this one the contact list items have avatar image, full name, and are sorted by last name.

 # Screenshot
 ![screenshot](https://github.com/fariduca/contacts-enhanced-java/blob/main/img/screenshot_new.PNG)